skiptheviking/skiptheviking.github.io/content/blog/books/index.md

 [The Systems Bible](https://amzn.to/37MwiFT)
 by John Gall

 A MUST read.
-Before you build software you must understand SYSTEMS.
+Before you build software you must understand how systems work.
 What do I mean by systems?
 Everything is a system.
 And all systems have inherent properties.
 Every system wants to expand to fill the known universe.
 Only simple systems work.
 Complex systems that work only work because they are composed of simpler systems.
 These principles and much more are found in this book